Final Feb 6,

 delay due to official action such as construction or road closure.

-If less than 80% of the vehicles still competing are able to
+If less than 80% of competing vehicles are able to arrive on time

 QUERIES & PROTESTS